Sky Lanterns and Helium Balloons

 These collections of latex, plastic, bamboo, paper, cardboard and metal wiring crash back down to earth, disturbing and damaging wildlife habitats.
 In the case of lanterns, the best we can hope for is that its flame has extinguished before landing.
 If it’s still lit, obviously this poses a major fire safety risk to landscape, animals and humans alike.

 In 2023, 20 vehicles were destroyed in Cornwall because of a fire caused by a sky lantern which landed, still lit, on one of them.
-This caused hundreds of thousands of pounds’ worth of damage.
+Thankfully the damage was only financial.
+Such was not the case in Germany.

 In 2020, dozens of animals were killed at a zoo in Krefeld, Germany in a fire caused by a lit sky lantern landing in an enclosure at New Year.